fmgjcoppens/Hazel-PhysVR-Engine/README.md

-# Hazel-PhysVR-Engine
+# HazelPVR
-Physics VR game engine based on https://github.com/TheCherno/Hazel
+The Hazel Physics VR engine, based on, but not forked from, the Hazel engine: https://github.com/TheCherno/Hazel